iamcal/js-emoji/README.md

 *  There is no user agent detection, so as-is the code will replace emoji with images even on platforms that support emoji natively.

+## Performance

+As you might expect, performance varies greatly across browsers.
+Numbers are for operations per second.

+                                Chrome      FF     IE9
+    Short string, no emoji   4,000,000  40,000  12,000
+    Short string, emoji        400,000  70,000  30,000
+    Long string, no emoji    4,000,000     450      90

+It might be possible to change the replacement method used in each browser to improve processing times.